Chocolate Crinkle Cookies

 Additionally, this is a delicious healthier alternative!
 They are made with almond flour and sweetened with coconut sugar.

-Moreover, they are grain-free, paleo, and can be made keto.
 It’s the perfect dessert for the entire family to enjoy.

 If you like this recipe, you’ll also probably love my Vegan Double Chocolate Chip Cookies and my White Chocolate Chip Cookies with Macadamia Nuts.